GerardWorks/project3_kabbage/README.md

 * Backbone
 * Handlebars
 * Google Map

-* Backbone
-* Ajax
+### PROJECT MANAGEMENT SOFTWARE
 * Trello

 ### APPROACH

 We decided on a microblogging travel app as the group had a clearer view of the outcome and function for the app.
+We saw that individual travelers take many photographs on their journey, and it would be great if other people can also view these photographs during the time of the day, time of the year and the exact location on a map which provides a visual aid into where it was taken.
+For commerciality on this app, advertisement on airfares and tours can be integrated.

 We first created wireframes and relational tables/databases.